 Bravo Ocean – Front panel yields a very industrial type of look.
 ON/OFF switch and Volume Pot feel very solid.
-1/4″ jack and 3.5mm jack on front are both robust.
-Back panel all good.
-No finger prints.
+1/4″ jack and 3.5mm jack on the front are both robust.
+The back panel all good.
+No fingerprints.

-FiiO K5 Pro – Feels a tad light for it’s size, but still solid.
+FiiO K5 Pro – Feels a tad light for its size, but still solid.
 Imagine this as a very lean soccer player who moves around with agility and finesse.
 Volume pot feels nice to turn.
 Switches on the front all feel great.
-Back panel looks solid.
+The back panel looks solid.
 Some fingerprints.

 iFi Zen – Extremely robust.
-Volume pot is a dream to turn, and sort of resembles a polygonal type of feel.
-Buttons and jacks on front are all solid.
+The volume pot is a dream to turn, and sort of resembles a polygonal type of feel.
+The buttons and jacks on front are all solid.
 Back panel very good.
 No fingerprints.

 Connections: 1x pair of RCA Analog Inputs and Outputs.
 Line input.
 24V DC power jack, 1/4″ headphone jack, 3.5mm headphone jack.